Boost emotional intelligence in 15-mins a week

 5. Social skills

 Emotional intelligence and social skills go hand in hand.
-People with effective social skills excel at communicating with others and are known as team players.
-They thrive when cultivating relationships and are genuine in their interactions.
+People with effective social skills excel in their communication skills and are known as team players.
+They thrive when cultivating relationships in their professional and personal life and are genuine in their interactions.

 Individuals with great social skills make others feel valued and understand the importance of sincere connections both in business and personal interactions.